BreakoutMentors/Data-Science-and-Machine-Learning/README.md

 The motivation for creating this repo and the [Breakout Mentors ML Academy](https://breakoutmentors.com/machine-learning-and-artificial-intelligence-academy/) was to make ML accessible and inclusive to high school students from a wide range of backgrounds (don't worry if you're not in high school, as we've helped plenty of people both young and old learn ML).
 We subscribe to the idea that you don't need a Ph.D. to benefit from ML, nor do you need to be a mathematical wizard to grasp it.
 Anyone can learn ML if they have an open mind, a passion for learning, and a desire to solve the problems that matter to them.
 If that's you, then you've come to the right place!

-To help you along in your ML journey, we (Breakout Mentors) adopt a philosophy of teaching the "whole game" and integrate "just-in-time" teaching/learning.
+To help you along in your ML journey, we (Breakout Mentors) adopt a philosophy of teaching the "whole game" and integrating "just-in-time" teaching/learning.
 Meaning, you as the student get to play with actual code and solve real-world problems using modern data science tools right away instead of being overwhelmed by an endless stream of equations and complex theories.
 You'll pick up the math and theory as you progress through the material and work on projects.

 As you'll soon find, each lesson contains some new concepts, a practical application of those concepts on real-world data, and is followed by a challenge problem or two for you to practice your understanding.
-We introduce concepts at a high-level and occasionally opt to omit a few fine-grained details which might have otherwise stunted rather than elevated your understanding, as our primary goal is to develop your intuition for ML concepts.
+We introduce concepts at a high-level and occasionally opt to omit a few fine-grained details that might have otherwise stunted rather than elevated your understanding, as our primary goal is to develop your intuition for ML concepts.
 After completing all the lessons, you'll be ready to learn more advanced ML concepts and build tools to solve problems you care about.

 _Course outline:_
 We start our journey by learning linear regression - a fundamental algorithm in ML to solve problems where the goal is to predict a numerical output value.
 We begin by learning how we can reinterpret the familiar equation for a line y=mx+by=mx+b from an ML perspective.
 We next introduce logistic and softmax regression, which extends linear regression to classification problems by showing how we can use special functions called activation functions to convert numerical outputs to valid probability scores.
 We then introduce deep linear neural networks by leveraging our understanding of regression and learning how we can stack many linear layers with activation functions to make learning complex relationships possible.
 Along the way, you'll discover how to build neural networks from scratch and come to understand how to train and evaluate them.

-Some of the data science tool we will work with include: [Pandas](./basics/Basics_Pandas.ipynb) and [NumPy](./basics/Basics_NumPy.ipynb) (for manipulating data), [Matplotlib's Pyplot](./basics/Basic_Matplotlib_Pyplot.ipynb) (for visualizing data), and [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) (for building and training machine learning models).
+Some of the data science tools we will work with include: [Pandas](./basics/Basics_Pandas.ipynb) and [NumPy](./basics/Basics_NumPy.ipynb) (for manipulating data), [Matplotlib's Pyplot](./basics/Basic_Matplotlib_Pyplot.ipynb) (for visualizing data), and [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) (for building and training machine learning models).

 **Always Open in Colab** - many of the lessons contain content that may not appear on Github.
-For the best learning experience, open lessons in Google Colab by click the button 'Open in Colab' when you view a notebook.
+For the best learning experience, open lessons in Google Colab by clicking the button 'Open in Colab' when you view a notebook.

 ## Section 0: Introduction to Python Libraries used in Machine Learning
-**Learning Objective:** refresh memory of Python and learn common Python libraries and processes needed for Machine Learning work.
+**Learning Objective:** Refresh memory of Python and learn common Python libraries and processes needed for Machine Learning work.

 - [ML Packet: Intro to Python and ML Tools](https://docs.google.com/document/d/1Q9oSv0y6bgCRXFeo2Pgo4k_5lLYk1Zhkr_GNV5vW2_Y/edit?pli=1)
 - [Object Oriented Programming (OOP) with Python](./basics/Python_Intro_and_Object_Oriented_Programming.ipynb)